1. Shipping and returns

 • How can I install the pedals?

 One of the easiest items to install on a bike are the pedals, however, they can also be the most difficult if you don't know about reverse threading.
-Here is a great video to explain how to install pedals on your new bike.
+Here is a great video to explain how to install the pedals on your new bike.

 • Video